wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ServerSideApplication/WebFramework/Node.js/Node.js-EPractices-Reference.md

 - [Radredis #Project#](https://github.com/bustle/radredis):
 Radredis is a node data adapter for redis.
 It is not a full ORM but a simple opinionated interface for storing application data in redis.

+# Debug: 调试

+- [node-bunyan #Project#](https://github.com/trentm/node-bunyan): a simple and fast JSON logging module for node.js services.

+- [2017-Debugging Memory Leaks and Memory Bloat in Node.js](https://parg.co/UEi): The goal of this article is to make them no more of a problem than your average bug.